-Like treatments such as Minoxidil, these types of products need to be used as early as possible in order to be effective.
-They’re only suitable for women suffering from androgenetic alopecia (female pattern baldness).
-Before trying them out, book an appointment with your doctor to identify the exact cause of your hair loss.
-If it is medically related, no amount of caffeine is going to help.
+Like treatments such as Minoxidil, these types of products need to be used as early as possible in order to be effective and they are only usually suitable for women suffering from androgenetic alopecia (female pattern baldness).
+Our qualified trichologist can identify the underlying cause of the hair loss and how advanced the hair loss is and then can advise you whether caffeine hair loss shampoos could help.

 We often advise the use of essential oils in combination with our other hair loss treatments.
 We find that stimulating the scalp with essential oils can be extremely beneficial for promoting hair health.